Ergonomics deals with the interaction between physical and physiological aspects of the human body with the man-made products and design.

 - FOREARMS: Place hand palm to palm.
 Keeping elbows even, rotate palm till they turn downwards.
 Hold for 10 seconds.

-- ARMS & BACK: Place an arm on the back and try reaching shoulder blade.
+- ARMS & BACK: Place an arm on the back and try reaching the shoulder blade.
 Take the other hand over the head and try meeting the hand of the other arm.

 - SHOULDERS & ARMS: Spread arms apart on the side and make slow circles forwards and then backward.